gx9702/UA-TypeRepository/ADI/VariableTypes/EngineeringValueType/readme.md

 <!-- objecttype -->
 ## EngineeringValueType
-The representation of the EngineeringValueType VariableType in the address space is shown in the following table:
+Expose key results of an analyser and the associated values that qualified it The representation of the EngineeringValueType VariableType in the address space is shown in the following table:

 |Name|Attribute|